 Over the centuries, even long past the apparent expiration date on their stated charters, thousands of young pastors and missionaries would walk out the doors of these institutions with a diploma to preach the gospel and fulfill the Great Commission.

 The Pietists of the mid 17th century, are the third branch on our spiritual family tree.
 Though relatively unknown, this spiritual renewal movement was birthed in the German universities of Leipzig, Württemburg and Halle, through Christian professors like Philipp Spencer and August Franke who turned their classrooms into collegia pietatis (‘Colleges of Piety’ that focused on Bible study, prayer and accountability) and their students into committed disciples.

-Like their distant grandchild, the Billy Graham Crusades of the 20th century, these meetings brought together believers from many denominations to partner (inter-denominational) for the purpose of evangelism and spiritual renewal.
+The last major source is the Great Awakenings and Revivals of the 18th and 19th and 20th centuries which was discussed in some detail in the last chapter.
+Like their distant grandchild, the Billy Graham Crusades of the 20th century, these meetings brought together believers from many denominations to parner (inter-denominational) for the purpose of evangelism and spiritual renewal.
 The spiritual leaders of these Awakening were invariably college students.

 THE FIRST GREAT AWAKENING (1726-1756)

 It was at Oxford University, in the early 1730’s, that John and Charles Wesley, along with two other students, began to meet together three or four evenings a week to pray, fast, study Scripture and discuss their spiritual lives.
 The group was known on campus as the “Holy Club,” which was hardly meant as a title of respect and admiration.
 Though ridiculed the community slowly grew, running in size between ten and fifteen students, and was eventually joined by a young student named George Whitfield.